Boosted top tagging and its interpretation using Shapley values: Introduction

 We begin our present study addressing these questions by training \texttt{XGBOOST}\,\cite{DBLP:journals/corr/ChenG16} networks, which is an ML algorithm using the gradient boosting framework.
-We use various sets of $N$-subjettiness variables and energy correlation functions as inputs to the \texttt{XGBOOST} networks to find out which set of variables among them have better performance as top taggers.
-Usually, these variables are used to develop cut-based taggers.
-However, there can be important correlations between them, differentiating the top jets from QCD jets.
-This motivates their use as inputs to a decision-tree based ML tagger for better identification of such correlations.
-Furthermore, we train our \texttt{XGBOOST} tagger using the full combination of the $N$-subjettiness variables and Energy Correlation Functions and study the impact of reducing these input variables for the training on the performance of the tagger.
-Finally, we present an interpretation of our results from the \texttt{XGBOOST} training, making use of the \texttt{SHAP} (SHapley Additive exPlanations)\,\cite{DBLP:journals/corr/LundbergL17, DBLP:journals/corr/abs-1802-03888, DBLP:journals/corr/abs-1905-04610, Shapley+2016+307+318} framework, which is based on Shapley values, defined in the later part of this work.
+We use various sets of $N$-Subjettiness variables and energy correlation functions as inputs to the \texttt{XGBOOST} networks and find out which set of variables among them have better performance as top taggers.
+Furthermore, we train our \texttt{XGBOOST} tagger using the complete combination of the $N$-Subjettiness variables and Energy Correlation Functions and study the impact of reducing these input variables for the training on the performance of the tagger.
+We present an interpretation of our results from the \texttt{XGBOOST} training, making use of the \texttt{SHAP} (SHapley Additive exPlanations)\,\cite{DBLP:journals/corr/LundbergL17, DBLP:journals/corr/abs-1802-03888, DBLP:journals/corr/abs-1905-04610, Shapley+2016+307+318} framework, which is based on Shapley values, defined later in Section\,\ref{sec:SHAP}.
 SHAP has been widely used to interpret machine learning output in collider studies \cite{Cornell:2021gut, Alvestad:2021sje, Grojean:2020ech, CMS:2021qzz, Grojean:2022mef, Adhikary:2022jfp}.
+To summarise, we ask the following questions in our study.